-- (a) Two institutions enter into an agreement in the form of the ISDA Master Agreement, which is governed by New York law or English law (as selected by the parties).
-At least one of the institutions is an English Company (unless this Ppart III is being read together with one of the Annexes hereto in which case at least one of the institutions will be the relevant entity covered by the relevant Annex).
+- (a) Two institutions enter into an agreement in the form of thean ISDA Master Agreement, which is governed by New York law or English law (as selected by the parties).
+At least one of the institutions is an English Company (unless this part III is being read together with one of the Annexes hereto in which case at least one of the institutions will be the relevant entity covered by the relevant Annex).
 Neither institution has specified that it is a Multibranch Party.
 Issues arising when a party is acting as a Multibranch Party are considered in part IV of this memorandum below. - (b) The Counterparty and the other party are either professional dealers in privately negotiated derivatives or sophisticated end-users, including for this purpose a large corporation or other regular participant in the wholesale market for privately negotiated derivatives, provided that in the case of the Counterparty such party falls within the scope of this memorandum set out in part I.3 of this memorandum. - (c) No provision of the ISDA Master Agreement that is necessary for the giving of our advice in this memorandum has been altered in any material respect.
 In our view, no election contemplated by Sections 5 and 6 of the ISDA Master Agreement and made in a Schedule to that ISDA Master Agreement or in a Confirmation of a Transaction under that ISDA Master Agreement would be considered a material alteration for this purpose. - (d) The only Transactions governed by the ISDA Master Agreement are Transactions of a type falling within one or more of the types of transaction described in Appendix A. Some of the Transactions governed by the ISDA Master Agreement are cash-settled, meaning that the obligations of each party are limited to payment obligations, while other Transactions are physically settled, meaning that at least one, if not both, parties have an obligation to deliver shares, bonds, commodities or other assets to the other party.
 The obligations of either party may be contingent on the occurrence of an event (for example, a market price exceeding an agreed strike price) and may be subject to one or more other conditions.
-2733
+3342 - (e) In relation to the 1992 Agreement, the parties have elected Second Method to apply and, in relation to the 1987 Agreement, Section 6(e)(i)(1) has been amended mutatis mutandis so that its substantive effect is the same as Section 6(e)(i)(2), namely, to provide that the Non-defaulting Party3443_shall pay the Defaulting Party where the